 The complementarities to other Interreg programmes

 The complementarities among all Interreg programmes are set in Article 3.3 of the ETC Regulation.
 In the case of strands A, B and D, both the geographical coverage and the approach of each strand reveal the added value of strand C and of Interreg Europe in particular.
-Whereas strands A, B and D focus on solutions to solve the cross-border or transnational challenges, Interreg Europe allows for interregional capacity building to improve regional policies.
+Whereas strands A, B and D focus on solutions to solve the cross-border or transnational challenges, Interreg Europe allows for interregional capacity building to improve regional development policies.
 Cooperation among all Interreg strands is furthermore ensured by the INTERACT programme in the various programme management areas.

-As concerns strand C, art 3 defines the aims and the added value of each interregional (or Pan-European) programme.
+As concerns strand C, Article 3 defines the aims and the added value of each interregional (or Pan-European) programme.
 The dividing lines [and complementarities] between Interreg Europe, INTERACT, URBACT and ESPON are clarified by the ETC Regulation.
 Interreg Europe focuses on policy objectives to identify, disseminate and transfer good practice into regional development policies, whereas INTERACT focuses on the implementation of Interreg programmes and capitalization of their results.
 Therefore, the area of intervention of Interreg Europe covers regional development policies in a wider sense, whereas INTERACT’s area of intervention stays in the cooperation domain.

 In particular, INTERACT and Interreg Europe respective platforms (KEEP and the platform) have two different objectives, serve two different needs and have different target groups.
 Whereas KEEP includes data on Interreg, ENI CBC and IPA CBC programmes and projects, Interreg Europe’s database gathers data on regional development practices.
 The regular exchanges between INTERACT and Interreg Europe also ensures close coordination for subjects of common interest like the implementation of Investment for Jobs and Growth programmes.